 - i.
 As a condition of any development permit, the SMP Administrator may require the applicant to install a permanent fence at the edge of the habitat conservation area or buffer when fencing will prevent future impacts to the habitat conservation area. - ii.
 The applicant shall be required to install a permanent fence around the habitat conservation area or buffer when domestic grazing animals are present or may be introduced on site. - iii.
 Fencing installed as part of a proposed activity or as required in this Paragraph shall be designed so as to not interfere with species migration, including fish runs, and shall be constructed in a manner that minimizes habitat impacts. - 9.
 Subdivisions.
-The subdivision and short subdivision of land in habitat conservation areas and associated buffers in shoreline jurisdiction is subject to the following: - Land that is located wholly within a habitat conservation area or its buffer may not be subdivided.
+The subdivision and short subdivision of land in habitat conservation areas and associated buffers in shoreline jurisdiction is subject to the following: - a.
+Land that is located wholly within a habitat conservation area or its buffer may not be subdivided. - b.

-- b.
 Land that is located partially within a habitat conservation area or its buffer may be divided provided that an accessible and contiguous portion of each new lot: - i.
 Is located outside of the habitat conservation area and its buffer; and - ii.
-Meets the minimum lot size requirements of Town's zoning code. - c.
+Meets the minimum lot size requirements of the City's zoning code (Chapter 4.16 TMC). - c.
 Access roads and utilities serving a proposed subdivision or other property may be permitted within the habitat conservation area and associated buffers only if the SMP Administrator determines that no other feasible alternative exists and these facilities are otherwise established consistent with the provisions of this Chapter. - D. Development Standards for Specific Species or Habitats. - 1.
 Endangered, Threatened, and Sensitive Species. - a.
 No development shall be allowed within a habitat conservation area or buffer with which state or federally endangered, threatened, or sensitive species have a primary association. - b.
 Whenever activities are proposed adjacent to a habitat conservation area with which state or federally endangered, threatened, or sensitive species have a primary association, such area shall be protected through the application of protection measures in accordance with a critical area report prepared by a qualified professional and submitted to the SMP Administrator.
 Approval for alteration of land adjacent to the habitat conservation area or its buffer shall not occur prior to consultation with the Washington Department of Fish and Wildlife and the appropriate federal agency. - c.
 Bald eagle habitat shall be protected pursuant to the Washington State Bald Eagle Protection Rules (WAC 232-12-292).
 Whenever activities are proposed adjacent to a verified nest territory or communal roost, a habitat management plan shall be developed by a qualified professional.
 Activities are adjacent to bald eagle sites when they are within 800 feet, or within one-quarter mile (1,320 feet) and in a shoreline foraging area.
 The SMP Administrator shall verify the location of eagle management areas for each proposed activity.
-Approval of the activity shall not occur prior to approval of the habitat management plan by the U.S. Fish and Wildlife Service. - 2.
-Wetland Habitats.
-All proposed activities within or adjacent to habitat conservation areas containing wetlands shall, at a minimum, conform to the wetland standards set forth in Section 3 (Wetlands) of this Appendix B, in addition to meeting the habitat conservation area standards in Section. - 3.
-Streams and Stream Buffers. - a.
-Activities Shall Not Degrade the Functions and Values of Streams and Stream Buffers.
-Unless otherwise allowed in this Appendix B, all structures and activities shall be located outside of the stream and stream buffer.
-A proposed activity may only be permitted in a stream or stream buffer if the applicant can show that the activity, including associated mitigation measures, will not degrade the functions and values of the stream and other critical areas. - b.
-Establishment of stream buffers.
-Stream buffers shall be established for habitats that include aquatic and terrestrial ecosystems that mutually benefit each other and that are located adjacent to rivers, perennial or intermittent streams, seeps, springs, and lakes. - Classification.
-Streams are classified using the Permanent Water Typing System described in WAC 222-16-030, and as follows: - i.
-Type S-Type S waters are shorelines of the state - ii.
-Type F- Type F waters are perennial or seasonal, fish-bearing waters - iii.
-Type Np- Type Np waters are nonfish-bearing perennial waters
+Approval of the activity shall not occur prior to approval of the habitat management plan by the U.S. Fish and Wildlife Service.

+2. Wetland Habitats.
+All proposed activities within or adjacent to habitat conservation areas containing wetlands shall, at a minimum, conform to the wetland standards set forth in Section 3 (Wetlands) of this Appendix B, in addition to meeting the habitat conservation area standards in this Section.